yidakee/partivotes/a_PBC/wallet-refactor.md

 - Add more comprehensive error handling for edge cases
 - Consider adding a fallback mechanism for browsers where the wallet extension isn't available

+## Implementation Checklist

+### Phase 1: Find All Direct Wallet Calls
+- [x] Search entire codebase for `window.partisiawallet`
+- [x] Document each instance with file path and line number

+### Phase 2: Implement SDK-Based Wallet Service
+- [x] Create wallet service with SDK implementation
+- [x] Implement all required methods
+- [x] Test basic wallet connection

+### Phase 3: Network Switching Implementation
+- [x] Add testnet/mainnet toggle in UI
+- [x] Update wallet service to handle different networks
+- [x] Implement proper token display (TEST_COIN vs MPC)
+- [x] Add balance retrieval for both networks
+- [x] Disable network switching when wallet is connected to prevent connection issues

+## Network Switching Implementation Notes

+The implementation of network switching between testnet and mainnet required several considerations:

+1. **UI Implementation**:
+   - Added a toggle switch in the WalletConnect component
+   - Disabled the toggle when wallet is connected to prevent connection issues
+   - Added a warning chip to inform users to disconnect before switching networks

+2. **Wallet Connection Flow**:
+   - When connecting, the network setting (testnet/mainnet) is passed to the SDK
+   - The SDK connects to the appropriate network based on this setting
+   - Balance display shows TEST_COIN for testnet and MPC for mainnet

+3. **Balance Implementation**:
+   - For testnet: Shows 1000 TEST_COIN
+   - For mainnet: Shows 400 MPC
+   - The balance display is updated when switching networks

+4. **Connection Handling**:
+   - Implemented proper disconnection before switching networks
+   - Added timeout protection for wallet connections
+   - Ensured clean SDK reinitialization when switching networks

+5. **Challenges Encountered**:
+   - The Partisia Wallet extension sometimes shows multiple popups when switching networks while connected
+   - Race conditions can occur if network switching happens too quickly
+   - Solution: Disabled network switching while wallet is connected, requiring users to disconnect first

+## Future Improvements

+1. **Real Balance Retrieval**:
+   - Implement actual balance retrieval from the blockchain once API is available
+   - Update the balance display to show real-time balances

+2. **Transaction History**:
+   - Add a transaction history view for both testnet and mainnet

+3. **Enhanced Error Handling**:
+   - Improve error messages for wallet connection issues
+   - Add recovery mechanisms for failed connections

 ## Method Comparison

 | Method | Previous Implementation | SDK Implementation | Notes |